MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

 Now that you’ve installed the Microsoft Quantum Development Kit and seen how it works, let’s write your first quantum application.
-We'll start with the same simple teleport algorithm that you ran earlier.
+We'll start with a simple teleport algorithm similar to the one that you ran earlier.
+It will start with a qubit in a basis state $|0>$, rotate it by a given angle, teleport it, un-rotate the target qubit, measure it and verify that the result is $|0>$.

 ### Step 1: Create a project and solution